-McMillen Jacobs Associates ("MJA") is writing to inform you of an event that may impact the privacy of some of your personal information.
-While we are unaware of any attempted or actual misuse of your information, we are providing you with information about the event, our response, and steps you may take to protect against any misuse of your information, should you feel it necessary to do so.
+Numrich Gun Parts Corporation ("Numrich") is writing to inform you of an event that may impact the security of certain customer information.
+While we are unaware of any actual misuse of information related to this event, we are providing you with information about the event, our response, and steps you may take to protect against any misuse of your information, should you feel it appropriate to do so.